If you love a good waterfall hike, then put the Ribbon Falls hike in Kananaskis…

 If you look at the map, you’ll also see a trail dropping off the summit and heading north for 9 km to the Lusk Creek parking area.
 It’s supposed to be mountain bike friendly.
 I have yet to do any of the trails from the pass, so please let me know your thoughts on them in the comments section.

-Finding the Baldy Pass trailhead
+Baldy Pass trailhead location

 If you’re coming from Canmore or Calgary, turn south off the Trans-Canada Highway onto Highway 40 at the well-signed Kananaskis interchange.
 Drive south past Barrier Lake.
 At 14.8 km turn right (west) into the signed parking lot.
 If you’re driving north on Highway 40 in the summer, zero the odometer at the Kananaskis Village turnoff.
 Continue north for 8.5 km to reach the parking lot on your left (west).